ut8uu/U2.Suite.Python/Sources/U2.Suite/README.md

 # Products
 - U2.Suite (a main launcher)
+- BrandmeisterMonitor - allows you to monitor DMR activity in the Brandmeister network.
+- Logger - a simple logging software
+- FastSatEntry - a small application to create ADIF files for your LEO SAT contacts.
+Inspired by the FLE application.

 # Setup
 - Install poetry (https://python-poetry.org/docs/)
-- Go to the 'U2.Suite' folder
+- Navigate to the 'U2.Suite' folder
 - Execute the following commands:
     $> poetry config virtualenvs.in-project true
     $> poetry shell
     $> poetry install

 - IDE open project:
-	+ Visual Studio (vers 2019/2022): open project U2.Suite.pyproj
+	+ Visual Studio (vers 2019/2022): open the solution file `U2.Suite.sln`
-	+ Visual Code: open folder 'U2.Suite'
+	+ Visual Code: open folder `U2.Suite`

 # Working with the solution

 ## VS Code

-Th solution contains a U2.Suite.code-workspace file.
+The solution contains a U2.Suite.code-workspace file.
 Tpen the solution as a Workspace click the menu File -> Open Workspace from File...

 To select the proper interpreter: